 During this forum, participants identified a series of recommendations to improve the environmental and social sustainability of projects in Haiti, also applicable to other countries in the region.
 The following were the five action areas proposed:

-- Strengthen the procedure for the environmental and social review of tender documents: some tender documents and company contracts still include environmental and social clauses inadequately.
+- Strengthen the procedure for the environmental and social review of tender documents: some tender documents still include environmental and social measures inadequately in the technical specifications.
 It is important to ensure environmental and social specialists can review all the documents and to improve communication and coordination between the technical, procurement, and socio-environmental teams of the executing agencies.

 - Address the security issue of teams in the field: the executing agencies wish to have the support of the IDB and the World Bank to provide psychosocial support and training on security issues that allow them to better manage security challenges in the field.
 They also expressed that there are fewer and fewer engineers and specialists willing to work in the field due to security conditions, which complicates the execution of projects.